OmerSukruAk/team_formation_using_knowledgegraphs/README.md

 Running Steps:

-1) Run main.py first by using the following command in the terminal -> python main.py
+1) First, run main.py by using the following command in the terminal -> python main.py
-2) Run frontend.py secondly by using the following  command in the terminal -> streamlit run frontend.py
+2) Secondly, run frontend.py by using the following  command in the terminal -> streamlit run frontend.py

+Note: main.py must run in port:8000 (Otherwise you can change it inside main.py)